 Of course, it is not as simple as this.
 Building software in stages may take more effort than building it in one pass.
 Two deliveries may cost more and may be more disruptive for customers.
 These factors would all take the return curves down by adding more cost.
 Let’s look at the concerns about extra costs and then consider the advantages of phased deliveries.

 Extra cost of building phased deliveries

-While this is of concern to many people, building in stages does not need to cost more.
+While some people are concerned about building in stages, it does not need to cost more.
 If you are extending a legacy system that has large amounts of technical debt and is difficult to test, then multiple deliveries may, in fact, cost more.
 But if your code quality is good and you have automated tests, it often costs less to build and deliver in stages.
 There are several reasons that contribute to this.
 One is phased deliveries can result in not building certain function that at first appears necessary, but with the feedback from the first phase, you learn that it is not as desirable as first thought.
-Also, the use of emergent design can actually speed up phased delivery.
+Also, the use of emergent design can speed up phased delivery.
 Emergent design is beyond the focus of this book.
 For more information, see Scott Bain’s excellent book, Emergent Design: The evolutionary nature of professional software development.

 Extra cost of deployment

 This can result in extra cost in deployment; however, it does not necessarily have to be so.
 Making an investment in being able to release and deploy quickly is important so as to take advantage of the extra return it affords.